Context Transformer with Stacked Pointer Networks for Conversational Question Answering over Knowledge Graphs: Experimental Setup

 \subsubsection{CARTON Configurations}

 For the transformer network, we use the configurations from \cite{vaswani2017attention}.
 Our model dimension is $d_{model} = 512$, with a total number of $H = 8$ heads and layers $L=4$.
 The inner feed-forward linear layers have dimension $d_{ff} = 2048$, (4 * 512).
 Following the base transformer parameters, we apply residual dropout to the summation of the embeddings and the positional encodings in both encoder and decoder stacks with a rate of 0.1.
 On the other hand, the pointer networks also use a dropout layer for the linear projection of the knowledge graph embeddings.
 For predicates and types, we randomly initialize the embeddings and are jointly learned during training.
 The KG embeddings dimension of predicate and types match the transformer model dimension, $d_{kg} = 512$.
 However, for the entities, we follow a different initialization.
 Due to a significantly high number of the entities, learning the entity embeddings from scratch was inefficient and resulted in poor performance.
 Therefore, to address this issue, we initialized the entity embeddings using sentence embeddings that implicitly use underlying hidden states from BERT network \cite{devlin-etal-2019-bert}.
 For each entity, we treat the tokens that it contains as a sentence, and we feed that as an input.
 We receive as output the entity representation with a dimension $d_{ent}=768$.
 Next, we feed this into a linear layer that learns, during training, to embed the entity into the same dimension as the predicates and types.
+Please note, we did not perform any hyperparameter tuning to impact the results, hence, the performance is purely due to the underlying model's efficacy.